 She has eaten her way across the country, twice, for enRoute magazine, and has cooked her way from coast to coast via live TV spots.
 It’s gotten so that she’s only comfortable cooking in front of a crowd.

 Amy’s latest adventure is a venture!
 Rosen’s Cinnamon Buns launched in the autumn of 2016.
-At the end of 2018 she sold her storefront in order to give the people what they wanted – bake-your-own Rosen’s Cinnamon Buns, which launch in August of 2019.
-For now you can turn your toast into a cinnamon bun with Rosen’s Cinnamon Bun Spread.
+At the end of 2018 she sold her storefront in order to give the people what they wanted – bake-your-own Rosen’s Cinnamon Buns, which launched September 2019.
+A great companion to Rosen’s Cinnamon Bun Spread.